Efficient evaluation of quantum observables using entangled measurements: Results

-We observe that the entangled measurements are effective to reduce the number of measurements of Pauli strings.
-However, there exist various errors on NISQ computers, and especially a two-qubit gate error is much larger than a one-qubit error in general.
-In the next section, we discuss the effect of additional CNOT gates introduced by entangled measurements.
+We observed that the entangled measurements are effective in reducing the number of measurements of Pauli strings.
+However, there exist various errors in using NISQ computers, especially the two-qubit gate error that is generally much larger than a one-qubit error.
+In the next section, we discuss the effects of additional CNOT gates introduced in entangled measurements.